0xVector/envoy-cache-ext/README.md

 cookies).
 This means cache users can steal cached private data of other users, which is a big security hole and would need to be addressed in production.

+## Extensibility and maintenance

 ## Possible improvements

 ### Current ideas

-These ideas were not realized in code yet, but I'd like them as a future improvement:
+These ideas were not realized in code yet, but I would work on them, had I more resources for the project.

 1. a copy could be eliminated when the Leader publishes a chunk of data.
 The Leader could, instead of copying out the data for the cache, move out of the Buffer provided to the filter and reuse its resources.
 It would then have to